3.1 General requirements:

 While performing an assessment, the assessment team must:

-- Review the plans and programs related to workplace safety to ensure they comply with applicable legal requirements and Microsoft standards.
+- Review the workplace safety plans and programs to ensure they comply with applicable legal requirements and Microsoft standards.

-- Ensure all the records that show compliance with the safety programs are available.
+- Ensure all safety compliance records are available.

 - Verify employees are aware of their roles in various programs.
 The team may choose to interview a few employees to accomplish this.